enipx/midjourney-node-api/README.md

 # Midjourney Node API

-The Midjourney Node.js API is a powerful tool for creating and streaming images using [Midjourney Node.js client](https://github.com/erictik/midjourney-api).
+This is a simple node js api for creating and streaming images using [Midjourney Node.js client](https://github.com/erictik/midjourney-api).
 This API offers three main routes: `imagine`, `upscale`, and `variant`.

 This README provides an overview of these routes and how to use them.